i-on-project/teams/docs/auth/Auth.md

 - ``client_secret`` (encrypted)
 - ``code``
 - For the teacher both access token and device code are stored locally
-- Scopes - lists the scopes your token has authorized
-  - ``read:user``- Grants access to read a user's profile data.
-  - ``admin:org`` - Fully manage the organization and its teams, projects, and memberships.
-  - ``write:org`` - Read and write access to organization membership, organization projects, and team membership.
-  - ``repo`` - 	Grants full access to repositories, including private repositories.

 _____
 ## GitHub documentation